iamdurga/iamdurga.github.io/_posts/2022-03-25-r-exercise-association-rule-mining.md

     ## writing ...
 [32 rule(s)] done [0.00s].
     ## creating S4 object  ... done [0.00s].

 **Note: maxlen= maximum length of the transaction!
-We could have used maxlen= 4 here as we know it but this will not be known in real-life!**
+We could have used `maxlen=4` here as we know it but this will not be known in real-life!**

 ### Summary of rules